 School districts are required to maintain records for home education students in their district.
 These records are important for documentation, such as proof of compulsory attendance and letters of transfer.

-School districts should continue to maintain historical transcripts for future reference for those cases where a student graduated prior to Act 196 but who may desire state funding for higher education.
-However, the school district no longer has the responsibility for maintaining these detailed transcripts for students since Act 196 was signed.
+School districts should continue to maintain historical transcripts for future reference for those cases where a student graduated prior to Act 196 of 2014 but who may desire state funding for higher education.
+However, the school district no longer has the responsibility for maintaining these detailed transcripts for students since Act 196 of 2014 was signed into law.

 Nevertheless, the school district should maintain a base record for all homeschooled students indefinitely, including:

-- Dates for which affidavits/unsworn declarations and evaluations were submitted for each student
+- Dates for which affidavits and evaluations were submitted for each student

 - Name of the supervisor of the home education program